Making Attention Mechanisms More Robust and Interpretable with Virtual Adversarial Training: Experiments

-\paragraph{Correlation with Word Importance.} We compared how the attention weights obtained through our VAT-based technique agree with the importance of words calculated by the gradients~\cite{simonyan2013deep}.
-To evaluate the agreement, we compared the Pearson's correlations between the attention weights and the word importance with gradient-based method.
-Unlike \citet{jain2019attentio}, and for the same reasons as \citet{mohankumar2020towards} and \citet{kitada2020attention}, we conducted an experiment with Pearson's correlation coefficient.
-It is known that the metric provides a measure of individual feature importance with known semantics~\cite{ross2017right}.
+We compared how well the attention weights obtained using our VAT-based technique agreed with the importance of the words that were calculated using gradients~\cite{simonyan2013deep}.
+We used Pearson's correlations between the attention weights and the word importance, as in the work of \citet{mohankumar2020towards} and our previous research~\cite{kitada2021attention}, to evaluate the agreement.
+Refer to Appendix~\ref{sec:appendix_correlation_attention_gradient} for details on the evaluation criteria.